by Steven K. Roberts

 As we travel, we are exposed at least once a week to something tasty.
 Maggie’s compiling a collection of recipes for a possible book (Eating Across America?), complete with food-related anecdotes and quotes (“I never eat anything that once had a face,” said a vegetarian friend here.)

-But this is the Christmas season, and I’d like to pass on a hot buttered rum recipe that will have you swilling helplessly until you run out of ingredients or consciousness.
+This is Christmas season, so I’d like to pass on a hot buttered rum recipe that will have you swilling helplessly until you run out of ingredients or consciousness.
 This stuff is exceptional:

 Create the batter by mixing a pound of brown sugar, a half-pound of butter, and a teaspoon each of cinnamon, cloves, and nutmeg.
 Add a little rum to give it a mousse-like consistency.